rroylance/rroylance.github.io/_posts/2016-05-13-phaser-tips-post.md

     var sprite = game.add.sprite(0, 0, undefined, undefined, group);
 {% endhighlight %}

 - Destroying an object in the onComplete callback of a tween being performed on the object will cause errors.
-You can either kill the object (does not destroy the object or remove it from memory), or delay the destroy call by one frame.
+You can either kill the object (does not destroy the object or remove it from memory), or delay the destroy call by one frame using pendingDestroy.
 {% highlight javascript %}
     //Causes errors
     game.add.tween(sprite).to({ alpha: 0 }, 1000, 'Linear', true).onComplete.addOnce(sprite.destroy, sprite);

-    //Kill method
+    //.kill method
     game.add.tween(sprite).to({ alpha: 0 }, 1000, 'Linear', true).onComplete.addOnce(sprite.kill, sprite);

-    //Timeout method
+    //.pendingDestroy method
     game.add.tween(sprite).to({ alpha: 0 }, 1000, 'Linear', true).onComplete.addOnce(function () {
-        sprite.exists = false;
+        sprite.pendingDestroy = true;
-        setTimeout(sprite.destroy, 0);
     });

     //or

     game.add.tween(sprite).to({ alpha: 0 }, 1000, 'Linear', true).onComplete.addOnce(function () {
-        this.exists = false;
+        this.pendingDestroy = true;
-        setTimeout(this.destroy, 0);
     }, sprite);
 {% endhighlight %}